File: GBEE - Staff Use of Technology

 Confidentiality

-If material is not legally protected but is of a confidential or sensitive nature, great care shall be taken to ensure that only those with a "need to know" are allowed access to the material.
-Staff members shall handle all employee, student and district records in accordance with applicable district policies.
+If material is not legally protected but is of a confidential or sensitive nature, great care must be taken to ensure that only those who “need to know” are allowed access to the material.
+Staff members must handle all employee, student and district records in accordance with applicable district policies.

 Disclosure of confidential student records, including disclosure via electronic mail or other telecommunication systems, is governed by state and federal law, including the Family Educational Rights and Privacy Act (FERPA).

 Staff members may use social media within school district guidelines for instructional purposes, including promoting communications with students, parents/guardians and the community concerning school related activities and for purposes of supplementing classroom instruction.
-As with any other instructional material, the application/platform and content shall be appropriate to the student's age, understanding and range of knowledge.
+As with any other instructional material, the application/platform and content must be appropriate to the student’s age, understanding, and range of knowledge.

 Staff members are discouraged from communicating with students through personal social media platforms/applications or texting.
 Staff members are expected to protect the health, safety and emotional well being of students and to preserve the integrity of the learning environment.
 Online or electronic conduct that distracts or disrupts the learning environment or other conduct in violation of this or related district policies may form the basis for disciplinary action up to and including termination.